Idham Chalid

-Idham Chalid (27 August 1921 – 11 July 2010) was an Indonesian politician, religious leader, and minister, who served as Chairman of the People's Consultative Assembly and Chairman of the People's Representative Council from 1972 until 1977.
-He was also a prominent leader of the Nahdlatul Ulama (NU).
+Idham Chalid (27 August 1921 – 11 July 2010) was an Indonesian politician and religious leader.
+He was one of the Founding Fathers of the United Development Party.
+He also served as chairman of the People's Consultative Assembly and chairman of the People's Representative Council from 1972 until 1977.
+A prominent leader of the Nahdlatul Ulama.

 He was appointed a National Hero of Indonesia, along with 6 other figures, based on Presidential Decree No. 113/TK/Year 2011 dated 7 November 2011.
-On 19 December 2016, he was immortalized in the new redesign of Rp.
-5.000, new rupiah banknote.
+On 19 December 2016, he was immortalized in the redesigned Rp.
+5.000 rupiah banknote.

 Early life and education

 Early life

 Idham Chalid was born on August 27, 1921, in Satui, Tanah Bumbu regency, in the southeast portion of South Kalimantan.
 He is the eldest of five children.
 His father was Muhammad Chalid, a person from Amuntai, about 200 kilometers from Banjarmasin.
 When he was six years old, his family moved to Amuntai and lived in the Tangga Ulin area, his father's ancestral hometown.